How could wearing a mask reduce COVID-19 transmission?

 - Masks should not be shared among hygiene promoters.

-Safe and hygienic use of fabric masks is summarized in this video.
+Additional information on the safe and hygienic use of fabric masks is summarized in this section and this WHO video.

 If your organisation decides to promote fabric masks among your hygiene promoters in a region where mask-wearing by the general public has not been recommended, you need to make sure that your staff are able to explain why they are wearing masks and why masks are not encouraged for the rest of the population.
 For tips on discussing COVID-19 transmission and mask-wearing without using stigmatizing language, see this Oxfam guidance.